laurivosandi/sumochip/doc/en/software.md

 With picocom use the command:
 Ctrl-A, Ctrl-X to exit picocom

 ```bash
 picocom -b 115200 /dev/ttyACM0
 ```

-If that fails try and find the correct serial port
+If that fails try to find the correct serial port name with following command:

 ```bash
 dmesg | grep tty
 ```